simgio99/Space-Attack/README.md

 # End of the challenge
 Finally, for the fifth level, as the resources suggest, we simply applied an AES decryption algorithm with the key “password12345678” and the final decrypted message is: <br /> <br />
 *“Congratulations!
 This is the last level of encryption”*
+<br /><br />
+Every decrypted message, as stated at the beginning of the document, will have the Start and Stop marks at its beginning and end.